What happens when my fixed-rate mortgage ends?

 While there's a small chance that the interest rate will be lower, especially if the Bank of England's base rate is low, it's much more likely that the SVR is higher than your fixed rate.

-If you want to remortgage, it's best to plan ahead around four to six months before your fixed term ends - our guide When is the best time to remortgage your home? goes into more detail.
+If you want to remortgage, it's best to plan around four to six months before your fixed term ends.
+Our guide When is the best time to remortgage your home? goes into more detail.

-Remortgaging with a new lender does require having to go through the mortgage application process again, including credit checks.
+Remortgaging with a new lender requires having to go through the mortgage application process again, including credit check.

-And if your circumstances have changed - for example, if you've become self-employed, accumulated debts, or have a new baby - this may negatively affect your new mortgage application.
+And if your circumstances have changed - for example, if you've become self-employed, accumulated debts, or have a new baby - this may have an impact on an application with a new lender.

 It's also worth bearing in mind that remortgaging comes with set-up costs and admin fees.